-The short answer to the question of what happens if you don’t treat flat head syndrome is that if moderate or severe, it probably won’t improve to any great extent by itself.
+The short answer to the question what happens if you don’t treat flat head syndrome?
+Is that if moderate or severe, it probably won’t improve to any great extent by itself.
 Self correction depends on several factors, including age, the severity of the condition and the degree to which repositioning is successfully implemented.

 When weighing up the benefits of a helmet against the impact of leaving flat head syndrome untreated, many parents and professionals remain sceptical.
-However, as the population group affected by the Back to Sleep campaign reaches maturity, so the physical, psychological and practical consequences of leaving nature to take its course become increasingly clear.
+However, as the population group affected by the Back to Sleep campaign reaches maturity, the physical, psychological and practical consequences of leaving nature to take its course becomes increasingly clear.

 Today, more and more parents are opting to go down the helmet route.
 Despite the NHS’s standard ‘wait and see’ advice, we have even seen a rise in the number of medical professionals bringing their own babies in for treatment.
 The advice ‘it’s “only” cosmetic’ may reassure us that there is no underlying disease, but it doesn’t address the psychological and social issues that play such an important role in enabling an individual to integrate into wider society.

 The best piece of advice that we can give you is to follow your parental instincts rather than allowing yourself to be pressured into making a decision.
 After all, they’re there for a reason, and only you can know what is best for your child.

 If you would like to know more about the treatment options for flat head syndrome, call Technology in Motion on 0113 218 8030 email us at [email protected] or leave an enquiry for us.
 We’ll answer any questions you might have and, if you wish, book a no-obligation assessment at your nearest clinic to see if your baby could benefit from a helmet.